Board of Directors & Staff

 Time Commitment

-Terms for newly elected board members begin July 1, 2023 and end June 30, 2025, except for student representatives, whose terms end June 30, 2024.
-Board members are expected to attend five annual Board meetings of half-day duration (not including travel time).
+Terms for newly elected board members begin July 1, 2024 and end June 30, 2026, except for student representatives, whose terms end June 30, 2025.
+Board members are expected to attend six annual Board meetings of half-day duration (not including travel time).
 Board members are encouraged to attend these meetings in person, but we will make accommodations to attend via phone or virtual platform.
-Board members will also attend an annual retreat, in July or August 2023, and attend and help work at the Annual Conference in the spring.
+Board members will also attend an annual retreat, in July or August 2024, and attend and help work at the Annual Conference in the spring.

 WHY SHOULD YOU APPLY?